kevinli-webbertech/kevinli-webbertech.github.io/blog/md/courses/big_data/hadoop/hadoop_lab.md

 **Goals of HDFS**

-Fault detection and recovery− Since HDFS includes a large number of commodity hardware, failure of components is frequent.
+* Fault detection and recovery

+− Since HDFS includes a large number of commodity hardware, failure of components is frequent.
 Therefore HDFS should have mechanisms for quick and automatic fault detection and recovery.

+* Huge datasets

-Huge datasets− HDFS should have hundreds of nodes per cluster to manage the applications having huge datasets.
+− HDFS should have hundreds of nodes per cluster to manage the applications having huge datasets.

+* Hardware at data

-Hardware at data− A requested task can be done efficiently, when the computation takes place near the data.
+− A requested task can be done efficiently, when the computation takes place near the data.
 Especially where huge datasets are involved, it reduces the network traffic and increases the throughput.

 ## Hadoop - HDFS Operations